Converting Your Mask

 5. Repeat on the other side.
 To loop the ribbon as the photo above, follow this path: start at the bottom of one side, out the top, then into the top of the other side, then out through the bottom.

-Your masks are designed with a pocket for a disposable filter, which helps improve the effectiveness of the mask.
+PajamaSutra masks are designed with a pocket for a disposable filter, which helps improve the effectiveness of the mask.
 What should you use as a filter?
 There is no perfect solution, but coffee filters are easy, quick, and effective.
 Other ideas include paper towels and a dried out baby wipe (unscented).
 HEPA vacuum bag filters or air filters with MERV ratings are very effective, but use caution as many contain fiberglass and should always be sandwiched in between the fabric, just to be safe.
+UPDATE: Disposable filters are now readily available online, we love the carbon filters available here

 Washing and Care